 An individual who is dealing with synkinesis may experience increased facial muscle tone, short, tight facial muscles, unwanted facial movements and facial movement coordination issues.
 Other signs of synkinesis include narrowing of the eye affected by facial paralysis, increased facial muscle spasms, dimpling of the chin and tightness of the neck bands and cheeks.
 Synkinesis symptoms often vary depending on the patient and the severity of his or her condition.

 Synkinesis patients may also develop distinct facial muscle patterns.
 For example, a synkinesis patient’s eye may inadvertently close or twitch when he or she smiles.
-Or, simultaneous facial muscle movements may cause the corner of a synkinesis patient’s mouth to droop, making it difficult for him or her to smile.
+Or, simultaneously facial muscle movements may cause the corner of a synkinesis patient’s mouth to droop, making it difficult for him or her to smile.

 Does synkinesis affect the entire face?